luisschwab/luisschwab.net/posts/summer-of-bitcoin-2024.md

 date: "2024.05.31"
 ---

+**Status:** currently paused due to unmaintained dependency; awaiting on corepc to mature.

 This is a running log of my progress on [Summer of Bitcoin](https://www.summerofbitcoin.org/) 2024.
 I applied to [BDK](https://bitcoindevkit.org), to work on [this issue](https://github.com/bitcoindevkit/bdk/issues/1371).

 # Artifacts